saintsal/saintsal.github.io/_posts/2017-12-24-information-horizons.md

 I got off Facebook years ago, and it came with its costs.
 But there are plenty of people who quit before me, and said how life good was.
 It took a while, but I got there.
 Now, when I see someone on Facebook, it looks so old-fashioned, like Yahoo, and when I look at the shit that they're looking at, it seems like deluxe spam, or people being fake.
 My friend lost his dog a few months back, and felt he should load up his unused Facebook account to share the news, but when it came time to type, he realised this form of communication was actually too impersonal.

-Bulgarians never lost their self-determination.
-Even when their Information Horizons were collapsing around them, they maintained this sense of personal control, and their pragmatism and work ethic allowed them to turn the tide.

 We have a lot better options, if we're willing to do even a bit of work.
 You can get back a lot with just a little: a deeper sense of connection to people, a better understanding of what affects us, and regained self-determination.